 - Have your pet checked by your veterinarian as soon as possible if your pet is excessively sneezing, drooling, shaking their head, scratching ears, whining, or licking at their paw or another body part.
 A doctor's examination can help prevent further damage.

-- Consider a commercial protection product, such as OutFox® Field Guard, for dogs out in the field, to keep grass awns away from their eyes, nose, mouth, and ears.
+- Consider a commercial protection product, such as OutFox® Field Guard, for dogs out in the field in order to keep grass awns away from their eyes, nose, mouth, and ears.

 Symptoms of Grass Awn or Foxtail Problems